glenningram/glenningram.github.io/index.md

 ## Museum Fire and Flood - Mapping Complex Landscapes

+This environmental modeling project used AZ NAIP LiDAR Data to create a three-dimensional mesh and model within Blender.
+The Flagstaff Museum fire and flood were ideal for utilizing 3D mapping due to the two related events being driven by elevation and topography.

+The workflow started with .laz files,  converted to them .las format, created a raster, then normalized pixel values for use within Blender.
+Within Blender, the pixel values were used to create a 3D mesh and a hillshade, using texture and displacement tools.

 ### Museum Fire and Flood, 3D Map

 ![MuseumFire3D](https://glenningram.github.io/assets/img/3DFlagstaffMap.jpg)

+Museum Fire and Flood map elements were combined into a single poster.

 ### Museum Fire and Flood, Poster Map